BA History Part-time

 As you progress, your assessment will include more analysis of primary sources and you will further develop your research, analytical and academic writing skills through independent research projects.

 A summary of learning and assessment information across all years of the degree is available on the 'Learning and Assessment' tab of the University's online prospectus.

 Get the most out of your degree by getting involved with student projects, gaining work experience or spending time studying abroad.

-You can also spend time studying abroad through our Erasmus and Study Abroad programmes.
+You can also apply to spend time studying abroad through our Erasmus and Study Abroad programmes.